Convergence of Gradient Descent on Separable Data

-Consider unregularized logistic regression over separable data. \citet{soudry2017implicit} showed that the gradient descent iterates for this problem converge in direction to the maximum margin separator with unit $L_2$ norm, and this implicit bias holds independent of initialization and step size choices.
-This is exactly the solution of the hard margin support vector machine (SVM) where the $L_2$ norm constraint is explicitly added.
-While the $L_2$ maximum margin solution is perhaps the first guess of the implicit bias from the optimization geometry of gradient descent, \citet{soudry2017implicit} also showed that the rate of convergence to maximum margin solution is $O(1/\log{t})$ which is much slower compared to the rate of convergence of the loss function itself which is $O(1/t)$.
+Consider learning a homogeneous linear predictor $\x\to\innerprod{\w}{\x}$ using unregularized logistic regression over separable data.
+For this problem, \citet{soudry2017implicit} showed that the gradient descent iterates converge in direction to the maximum-margin separator with unit $L_2$ norm, and this implicit bias holds independently of initialization and step size (given the step size is small enough).
+This is exactly the solution of the homogeneous hard margin support vector machine (SVM) where the $L_2$ norm constraint on the parameters $\w$ is explicitly added.
+More surprisingly, \citet{soudry2017implicit} also showed that the rate of convergence to the maximum-margin solution is $O(1/\log{(t)})$.
+This is much slower compared to the rate of convergence of the loss function itself, which is shown to be $O(1/t)$.